Hideous!: Plot

 Later, Lazar Yost, and Elvina seek out PI Leonard Kantor, to find the thief.
 After a few minutes of pressing Elvina, she admits to them that she informed Lorca about the sale.
-They go to Lorca’s castle and Lorca strikes a deal with Lazar.
-Lazar questions the authenticity of the doctor’s collection.
+They go to Lorca's castle and Lorca strikes a deal with Lazar.
+Lazar questions the authenticity of the doctor's collection.
 Lorca bets that if he can impress Lazar with his collection, Lazar must agree to let him keep the specimen.
 Lazar agrees, and is initially impressed.
-When they enter Lorca’s private study, they find the 4 jars broken and the specimens gone, leaving tracks to a vent shaft.
+When they enter Lorca's private study, they find the 4 jars broken and the specimens gone, leaving tracks to a vent shaft.
 Lorca locks down his castle with a special security system, while Sheila holds the four at gunpoint.

 After no one will confess to taking the specimens, Lorca locks them in a closet and goes to search the castle.
 A tapping on the wall draws the prisoners' attention.
 Talking through the wall, they are able to guide “the tapper” (the specimens) with yes or no questions into prying open the locked door.
 Lorca returns and the four specimens are finally revealed to everyone.

 When Yost goes to gather the specimens, she falls on the skeletal creature and is stuck with its spine-like hair.
 Meanwhile, the hairless ape creature attacks Sheila.
 The blob grabs the gun and shoots at the humans.
 They barricade themselves in a bedroom, for some time.
 Elvina is sleeping on the bed when the hairless ape creature sneaks under her blanket and begins breast feeding on her.
 She wakes and panics, running out of the room.
-Elvina then she trips and falls over a balcony railing, to her death below.
+She then trips and falls over a balcony railing to her death below.

 The remaining five go below in search of the creatures.
 Lorca and Lazar each try luring the creatures, but they run off causing.
 The two men then face each in a sword fight.
 Yost triggers a boobytrap while trying to escape solo and is impaled.
-Lorca and Lazar’s sword fight moves over the acid bath trapdoor.
+Lorca and Lazar's sword fight moves over the acid bath trapdoor.
 The hairless ape creature presses the button, causing both men to fall and dissolve in the acid.

 Sheila uses the security override keycard to lure the specimens out onto a carpet, then uses the carpet to sweep them into the open acid bath.
 Sheila and Kantor leave in his car.
 They fail to see the bloody tracks leading up the ladder and out of the acid trap.
-As they drive off, the creatures are seen through the trunk’s keyhole.
+As they drive off, the creatures are seen through the trunk's keyhole.